 A Fresh Approach

 Do you ever feel overwhelmed by all the information out there when it comes to dieting, weight loss, fat shaming, obesity epidemic and everything in between?

-From the dieting (Weight Watchers, Jenny Craig) and food lifestyle (Paleo, Keto etc) proponents to the Healthy-At-Every-Size and Intuitive Eating supporters, everyone has an opinion and mission when it comes to how we see and treat our bodies.
+From the dieting proponents (Weight Watchers, Jenny Craig, Nutrisystem) and food lifestyle enthusiasts (Paleo, Keto etc) to the Healthy-At-Every-Size and Intuitive Eating supporters, everyone has an opinion and mission when it comes to how we see and treat our bodies.
 And I get it, I've read the books and followed the blogs, always in the hope that what they offered was the answer to my problems.
 Alas, after four decades of absorbing a lot of information and trying to make changes I realized that I felt lost and defeated, and I had gained a lot of weight in the process which was beginning to seriously impact my health.
 I can of course only ever speak for myself but I knew that I needed to find my own truth.

 At its core Intuitive Dieting™ means using dieting methods to control how much I eat and following the Intuitive Eating principles to determine what I eat and when.

 I keep asking myself: Are you hungry, what do you want?
 There are many types of hunger!
-The 10 principles of Intuitive Eating help me understand the difference between my mind’s and my body’s hunger and I am learning to create more alignment between the two.
+Some of the 10 principles of Intuitive Eating help me understand the difference between my mind’s and my body’s hunger and I am learning to create more alignment between the two.

 My body is infinitely wise.
 An obese body does not, for instance, want a lot of food but I've been ignoring those messages for a long time.
 With Intuitive Dieting I use dieting methods to learn to eat less and to reconnect with my bodies' natural hunger signals.

 I am not just putting any food on the table that is within my plan but I am actively working with my body to give it what it needs.